‘Get Moving’ workshop

 - Templates / Guidance

-I will provide you with specific templates and guidance notes to support the early stages of your GDPR project:
+Where beneficial, I will provide you with specific templates and guidance notes to support the early stages of your GDPR project.
+For example:

 - My ‘Readiness Questionnaire’ template

 - Guidance notes and a questionnaire template to help with the 3rd party / vendor conversations you will inevitably need to kick off.

 €795 + VAT

 If you book this workshop with the on-site training session (even if they will occur on different days), the total cost is €1495 + VAT (a saving of €195 + VAT)